Donald Bailey (architect)

-Donald Bailey, also known as Don Bailey, is an Australian architect, and executive director of the RAIA in Canberra after his own private practice.
-In 1960 Donald Bailey setup Howlett and Bailey Architects with Jeffrey Howlett in Perth, Western Australia.
-Other than having won the competition for Perth Town hall, they went on and built up a reputation by winning a couple of successful practice in Perth including Perth concert hall.
-Their firm were also involved in other projects such as the already demolished Manager's House, the Public Suite, the Beatty Park Pool kiosk.
+Donald Bailey (1 October 1927 – 27 October 2025), also known as Don Bailey, was an Australian architect, and executive director of the RAIA in Canberra after leaving private practice.
+In 1960 Donald Bailey established Howlett and Bailey Architects with Jeffrey Howlett in Perth, Western Australia.
+After winning the competition for Perth Town Hall, they went on and build a successful architecture practice in the 1960s with significant local projects including Perth Concert Hall.

-Personal life
+Early career

-It was during the days of working with Stephenson and Turner which Donald met his wife Janet.
-As for Janet, she was often seen playing the role of hostess to many RAIA committees and meetings.
-Initially Donald had been working with Stephenson and Turner in Melbourne.
-He was then given an opportunity for an overseas stint to work in England and Canada and travelling in Europe and North America for five years.
-He only returned to Australia in mid–fifties.
+Whilst working at Stephenson and Turner, Donald met his future wife Janet, who was often seen playing the role of host at many RAIA committees and meetings.
+Initially Donald had worked at the architectural firm of Stephenson and Turner in Melbourne.
+He then took an opportunity to work overseas in England and Canada, travelling in Europe and North America for five years.
+He only to Australia in the mid 1950s.

+Institute of Architects role

-Putting a couple of his notable projects aside, Donald Bailey is also the chief executive of the national secretariat of RAIA consisting of four divisional directors and a staff of eleven, including the practice division based in Melbourne.
-His tasks includes assisting the President in representing the Institute at the highest levels of government and in the national consultative bodies of the professions and the building industry and also the advising of RAIA Executive on policy matters in order to keep in touch with the broad spectrum of Institute activities at top level.
-It is widely known that different presidents have found Donald Bailey's reign within the Institute invaluable.
-During those days one of Donald Bailey's antics is he is known to 'secretly' appear in disguises in Melbourne University meetings from time to time, with the purpose towards his vision to draw closer ties between the national body and chapters.
+Donald Bailey was a chief executive of the national secretariat of Australian Institute of Architects consisting of four divisional directors and a staff of eleven, including the practice division based in Melbourne.
+His tasks included assisting the President in representing the Institute at the highest levels of government and in national consultative bodies of the professions and the building industry and also advising the RAIA Executive on policy matters.